 - Bring plenty of water in the summer.
 It gets HOT.
 This is where I recommend the Hydroflask again.
 Can you tell I love it?
 (I only recommend things I love)

 - This is an even better place for pictures.
 I took tons of pictures and had a hard time narrowing them down to share on here, that’s why there’s so many.
 Plus a bunch you haven’t even seen.
-If you go with people an instant camera would be even more fun.
-For a less bulky one check out this one.

 - You won’t need bug spray, but definitely sunscreen.
 I like Sunbum.

 These were the first ruins I got to see and it wasn’t even planned.
 It was a grocery trip day and they happened to be on the way, so we figured we would stop and see what it was like.
 It’s awesome.
 The site isn’t huge, but it’s still pretty good sized.
 The hike to the viewing area is short, but you can hike down and then over to the ruins themselves.
 They’re kind of like a mini Mesa Verde.